JamesTwallin/BM_analysis/docs/_pages/energy_yields.md

 ![]({{ site.baseurl }}/assets/curtailment.png)

-**But if you look at the totals in the context of the actual yield,** the numbers are a large percentage of a small number and that's important.
+**But if you look at the totals in the context of the actual yield,** the numbers are a large percentage of a small number and that's important (this is explained further down in this page).

+## Energy Generated: Totals (GWh)

 ![]({{ site.baseurl }}/assets/map_yield_plot.png)